 The use of IT can help advance society and enhance the lives of people worldwide.
 Such technology can also be used for unintended purposes or in contexts which are challenging, potentially linking their use to human rights impacts.
 As a company, we abide by all relevant sanctions, restrictions, and embargoes in its business operations worldwide.
 In addition, we utilize our human rights due diligence process to guide our actions when there is a risk of human rights impacts as a result of our business relationships.

 Our influence extends across the company’s value chain and touches many communities worldwide.
 We engage extensively with our suppliers to protect workers and improve labor standards.
 We took a major step in 2014 by expanding our supply chain requirements related to preventing exploitative labor practices and forced labor.
 We are the first IT company to require direct employment of foreign migrant workers in our supply chain through the HPE Foreign Migrant Worker Standard.

-In 2015 we focused on training suppliers on the new requirements and monitoring their performance as well as advocating for stronger industry standards.
-To learn more, check out Human trafficking in the supply chain section in our Living Progress Positions, Policies and Programs.
+To learn more, check out Human trafficking in the supply chain section in our Living Progress Positions, Policies, and Programs.